denten-books/plain-text/main.md

 correspond to the direction and the size of a single letter element [@pollak_writing-telegraph._1901, 3]."
 In other words, they wanted to bend the sinusoidal wave to correspond roughly to the shape of the letter (see illustration).

+![](images/virag-waves.png 'Record obtained at the receiving station, illustration from "Means for Rapidly Transmitting Telegrams," 1900
+@pollak_means_1900.')

 On some level then, the Pollak-Virag encoding constitutes a sort of an unbroken, electrical alphabet.
-The electrical signal, in this case, makes for a continuous quality, intended to "trace in a substantially continuous unbroken outline the written letters composing the matter transmitted [@pollak_writing-telegraph._1901, 1]."
+The electrical signal, in this case, makes for a smoothly-varying quality, intended to "trace in a substantially continuous unbroken outline the written letters composing the matter transmitted [@pollak_writing-telegraph._1901, 1]."
 The perforated tape "driving" the signal does however reduce notions of continuity into distinct perforations, which break letters down into their individual constituents.

-![](images/virag-waves.png 'Record obtained at the receiving station, illustration from "Means for Rapidly Transmitting Telegrams," 1900
-@pollak_means_1900.')

-[^ln1-siegert]: Siegert takes the Virag as an "apocryphal emblem" of a "systematic logic in the dominant cultural technique," representative of the "order of digital signals [@siegert_cacography_2011, 41]."
-Although not concerned with history or philosophy of digital media explicitly, Siegert suggests that the writing telegraph symbolizes the cleansing of "the noise of all graphic form."
-His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture [@siegert_cacography_2011, 35]."

-[^ln1-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
-The authors further specify for "the vibrator on the receiving instrument [to] vibrate in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending on their intensity [@pollak_means_1900]."

 ![](images/virag.png "Writing Telegraph, 1901.
 @pollak_writing-telegraph._1901")

 ![](images/cyphon.jpg "Syphon Recorder Alphabet, Circa 1887-1935.
 From the personal collection of Jim Linderman.")

-Nothing in this series of trans-coding and trans-mediation gives us reason to ground analog or digital representation as somehow more or less essential to the human experience.
-Representation is fluid throughout and mixed with discrete meaning-carrying entities, down to the level of underlying cognitive structure.
-Instead, rapid phase shifts between discrete and continuous representation seem to be in themselves constituent of the device.

-It is tempting to think of the telegraph as a digital [*sic*] device, created to convert analog [*sic*] input into electric signal.
-Much technical literature on the subject makes that simplification.[^ln1-tele] The mechanics of the Pollak-Virag telegraph paint a more complicated complicated picture, one that involves multiple shifts and transformations.
-On some level, language, already a discrete and portable representation of mental states, which in themselves stand in a complicated and fragmentary relationship to sensory phenomena, undergoes a number of further material phase transitions.
-In the Hughes telegraph this involves what I have been calling "trans-mediation" from keyboard input, to mechanical movement of the drum, to magnetic resonance, to the vibration of a spring, to electric wire and signal, into the movement of the type wheel, and to the machination of the printing apparatus that once again produces the alphabet.
-In changing material contexts, language also undergoes multiple changes of encoding.
-By "encoding," I mean a "controlled system of representation."
-Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
-Painting and other forms of uninhibited representational conventions, are limitless in their expressive possibility.
-The "language" of painting is limitless, in other words.
-Encoding, by contrast, reduces the universe of possibilities to a limited set of possible "codes," like the alphabet.
-These codes have a more formalized grammar and rules of composition.
-Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting cannot.
-The Hughes telegraph accepts alpha-numeric characters at first and then translates or trans-codes them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).

 The metaphysics of telegraph communication at the time display an anxiety about the role of the human in this process, where notions of material discreteness